cogu/autosar/README.md

 ### Reading XML files

 Use the Reader class to read ARXML from files or strings.
-The read-methods produces `Document` objects.
+The read-methods produce `Document` objects.

 ```python
 import os